 A lodge has four clean, well-equipped small apartments.

 The rooms have private baths, kitchenettes, digital cable television,

 air conditioning, and wireless internet.

 Windows give you filtered views of the Columbia River across the highway.

 The only complaint is the sound of the trains that pass by on the far side of the

 road.
-If the trains bother you, the Dieks have thoughtfully placed earplugs in the
+If the trains bother you, the Dieks will provide earplugs to muffle the noise

 The Dieks also operate the Home Valley Store a quarter mile down the road.

 The store sells not only groceries, but also a healthy supply of fishing tackle,

 bait, and ice.
 Advice on where to go fishing and what to use is free.